 Burren College of Art’s top priority is the safety and wellbeing of our community.
 We are closely monitoring the evolving situation and will respond as needed following the information given by Health Service Executive, Ireland and travel advice from the World Health Organization.

-While the remoteness and rural location of Burren College of Art makes it a relatively safe place to be (and fortunately so far, as of April 29 , there have been no cases of Covid-19 in Ballyvaughan ), we have additional safety measures in place on campus and in our student accommodation:
+While the remoteness and rural location of Burren College of Art makes it a relatively safe place to be (and fortunately so far, there have been no cases of Covid-19 in Ballyvaughan ), we have additional safety measures in place on campus and in our accommodation:

-Our campus design is spacious and dispersed and naturally suited to implementing required social distancing protocols for staff and students .
+Our campus design is spacious and dispersed and naturally suited to implementing required social distancing protocols for staff and students.
 We will have restrictions on the number of students and residents that can be in workshops/darkrooms/communal areas at any one time.
-Our studios are on the ground floor level , are large and spacious, 4mx4m in size, allowing students and residents to work in their individual spaces safely distanced from each other.
+Our studios are mainly on the ground floor level, are large and spacious, 4mx4m in size, allowing students and residents to work in their individual spaces safely distanced from each other.

 We will be implementing social distancing protocols in our accommodation and we have the space to give students and residents their own private rooms with their own bathrooms.